 What about parking?

 Yes, there will be a loss of on-campus parking spots.
-One or two spaces will remain for loading and unloading, which will need to be reserved in advance.
+A few spaces will remain for loading and unloading.
 However, we believe the benefits for community and outreach outweigh the convenience of a few parking spaces.
 Tenth will continue to work with the City of Philadelphia and nearby parking garages for discounted rates, particularly outside business hours, when most of our events take place.

 During construction, the courtyard will be entirely unavailable for parking.